p1sangmas/MindSight/webcam-setup.md

-# Webcam Setup for Docker
+# Webcam Setup Guide for FER Application

+## Overview
+This application now uses OpenCV directly to access your webcam.
+The JavaScript-based webcam solution has been removed as it was causing issues.

 ## Prerequisites
-- Docker Desktop for macOS with latest updates
+- Docker Desktop with latest updates (if running in Docker)
+- A functioning webcam connected to your computer
+- Proper permissions to access camera devices

-## Setting up Webcam Access for Docker on macOS
+## Setting up Webcam Access for Docker

-### Method 1: Using the Privileged Mode (Already Configured)

-The `docker-compose.yml` file has been updated to include the following settings:

 ```yaml
 privileged: true